-A mere 60 minutes drive out of the Coimbatore city, towards Perumal kovil Pathy takes you past a developing rural belt that is spotted with small shops, temples and local tea stalls and yet what strikes you is the clean fresh air, the clouds that like chandelier hang around the hills and verdant greenery that only promises to get thicker and richer as you close in towards your destination.
+A mere 60 minutes drive out of Coimbatore city towards Perumal Kovil Pathy takes you past a developing rural belt that is spotted with small shops, temples and local tea stalls and yet what strikes you is the clean fresh air, the clouds that hang like chandeliers around the hills and verdant greenery that only promises to get thicker and richer as you close in toward your destination.

-You are only still acclimatising, what with the vibrant colors and fresh air when the surprisingly quick drive brings you to the unassuming entrance doorway to Dvara, a doorway beyond which nests what we refer to as the perfect oasis: an intimate set up of a restaurant, library, open green areas, a kitchen garden, spa and 10 individual cottages dotted along the calm, blue rainwater harvested reservoir with green hills as backdrop.
+You are only still acclimatising, with the vibrant colours and fresh air when the surprisingly quick drive brings you to the unassuming entrance doorway to Dvara Siruvani, a doorway beyond which nests what we refer to as the perfect oasis: an intimate set up of a restaurant, library, open green areas, a kitchen garden, spa and 10 individual cottages dotted along the calm, blue rainwater harvested reservoir with green hills as backdrop.

 Your first interaction with the staff is at the stand alone reception and this sets the tone of your stay, where you quickly come to realise that the pleasure you receive from the magnificent views from the property are equally matched by the team’s service and the attention to detail that has doubtless gone into establishing and managing the property.